bluedevil2k/backbone-live/README.md

     messageList.die();

-    // You can then just follow normal Backbone code convention by binding
-    // to the Collection's or Model's events this.collection.on("add", this.addNewMessage, this);

     // That's it!!
     // Your LiveCollection will always be in sync with the server with only 1 line of extra code!

+    // To trigger an event from the server, use code like Pusher["132472"].trigger("add_message", @message.to_json)

+    // which will be handled automatically in the LiveCollection code, and in turn trigger your event code this.collection.on("add", this.addNewMessage, this);

     // here's the code inside the LiveCollection, it uses convention over configuration to bind